 Parental alienation is when one parent attempts to brainwash or otherwise turn their child against the other parent, there are actually some signs and examples for you to discover.
 The allegation of parent alienation in a divorce case is a serious matter.

-Parental alienation goes way beyond interfering with visitation rights and involves manipulating the child to change their attitude about the other parent.
-Proving the allegations in court can be difficult, as many judges have yet to acknowledge parental alienation as being a real problem.
+Parental alienation extends beyond interfering with visiting rights to influencing the child’s attitude toward the other parent.
+Proving the claims in court can be challenging since many courts have yet to recognize parental alienation as a legitimate issue.

 A Parental Alienation Checklist and Tactics

 In the case of Fielding v Fielding, 2013 ONSC 5102, the mother alleged that the father was turning their two children against her.
-In court, an expert witness presented 17 alienating strategies in this parental alienation checklist below that they said the parent used.
+In court, an expert witness presented 17 alienating strategies in this parental alienation checklist and parental alienation tactics below that they said the parent used.

-This parental alienation checklist has become standard in the industry and includes:
+This parental alienation checklist and parental alienation tactics has become standard in the industry and includes: